-There are some definite myths and facts about grief and its affect on young children?
-In the past most adults have felt they should discuss death or lose with young children.
-Often children were discouraged from asking questions or they were given fairy-tale like answers.
+There are some definite myths and facts about grief and its effect on young children.
+In the past most adults have felt they should discuss death or loss with young children.
+Often children were discouraged from asking questions or they were given fairy tale-like answers.
 Sometimes boys were told that crying was a sign of weakness.
-For many children death and lose was a time of confusion, isolation or even ashamed.
+For many children death and loss was a time of confusion, isolation or even shame.
 Below are few true/false questions to help parents who want to know how they can handle this natural part of life that does affect their young child.

 True or False:

 "Young children may not experience changes in their behavior due to loss."
 FALSE

 Grief is a healthy and very human response for every human, including young children, to have when they lose someone or something.
 Loss comes in many forms.
 Children may feel the loss of moving away from home, death or loss of a pet, disability of a parent or grandparent.
 Separation from a parent or older sibling or the death of someone close such as a teacher, babysitter or an unborn family member, can also be significant losses for young children.